moonpixels/blast/README.md

 3. Install dependencies: `composer install && npm install && npm run prod`
 4. Generate app key: `php artisan key:generate`
 5. Run database migrations: `php artisan migrate`

-> If you are choosing to self-host Blast, we recommend that you familiarise yourself with the Laravel framework and
-> ecosystem first.

 ## Contributing